pkerspe/ESP-StepperMotor-Server/README.md

 Once the ESPp Stepper Motor Server has been uploaded to the ESP module, all further configuration and controlling can be done vie the web UI without the need to code another line in the Arduino or PlatformIO IDE.

+### What this library is NOT

+This library is not ideal if you are looking for a solution to control your CNC Router.
+It does not support Gerber commands (GRBL) in general or parallel, synchronized multi axis movements.
+If you need such a solution you might want to look into the [Grbl_Esp32](https://github.com/bdring/Grbl_Esp32) (for ESP32 specifically) or [grbl](https://github.com/gnea/grbl) (for Arduino in general) Libraries

 ## Installation

 ### Using PlatformIO